richinex/impedance-agent/README.md

 This project uses several open-source packages including:

 - JAX/JAXopt for optimization
+- DRT package by Andrei Kulikovsky (rewritten in JAX)
-- `impedance.py` for impedance analysis
+- `impedance.py` for linKK analysis
-- OpenAI / DeepSeek API for AI-assisted interpretation
+- OpenAI / DeepSeek API for AI-assisted interpretation and summary generation
 ## License

 This project is licensed under the MIT License.